neondatabase/website/content/docs/postgres/query-reference.md

 DROP MATERIALIZED VIEW IF EXISTS department_summary;
 ```

-These examples cover creating and using both standard and materialized views in Postgres.
 Standard views are virtual tables that do not store the data directly but represent the results of a query.
 Materialized views, on the other hand, store the result of the query on disk, acting like a snapshot that can boost performance for costly operations, at the expense of needing periodic refreshes to stay up-to-date.

 For more information about views in Postgres, see [Views](https://www.postgresql.org/docs/current/tutorial-views.html).